MahmoudMohamedAli/javaScript_project/README.md

-this repo is used for javaScript beginner
+this repo is used for beginner's javaScript projects.